Leslie Feinberg: Career

-In Transgender Warriors, Feinberg defines "transgender" as a very broad umbrella, including all "people who cross the cultural boundaries of gender"—including butch dykes, passing women (those who passed as men only in order to find work or survive during war), and drag queens.
+In Transgender Warriors, Feinberg suggests that the term "transgender" was commonly used in two different ways.
+It served as an umbrella term encompassing anyone who questions or challenges traditional ideas of sex and gender.
+Additionally, it referred specifically to the distinction between individuals who change the sex assigned to them at birth and those whose gender expression is seen as not aligning with societal expectations for their sex.

 Feinberg's writings on LGBT history, "Lavender & Red", frequently appeared in the Workers World newspaper.
 Feinberg was awarded an honorary doctorate from Starr King School for the Ministry for transgender and social justice work.

+Feinberg was outspoken about her support for Palestinians.
+In a 2007 speech given to the first public conference of Aswat, an organization for LGBT Palestinian women, in Haifa in 2007, Feinberg said, "I am with Palestinian liberation with every breath in my body; every muscle and every sinew."
+In a 2006 interview with Mattilda Bernstein Sycamore about Drag King Dreams, Feinberg said of her novel's Jewish characters, "for Heshie and Max, this question of the occupation of Palestine goes to the heart of what it means to live an authentic life in a period in which this really historical crime is taking place in their name."

 In June 2019 Feinberg was one of the inaugural fifty American "pioneers, trailblazers, and heroes" inducted on the National LGBTQ Wall of Honor within the Stonewall National Monument (SNM) in New York City's Stonewall Inn.
 The SNM is the first U.S. national monument dedicated to LGBTQ rights and history, and the wall's unveiling was timed to take place during the 50th anniversary of the Stonewall riots.

 Illness

 In 2008, Feinberg was diagnosed with Lyme disease.
 She wrote that the infection first came about in the 1970s, when there was limited knowledge related to such diseases and that she felt hesitant to deal with medical professionals for many years due to her transgender identity.
 For this reason, she only received treatment later in life.
 In the 2000s, Feinberg created art and blogged about her illnesses with a focus on disability art and class consciousness.